 A Few Introductions…

 This site and the associated Field of Words organisation is run by Dr Eileen Herbert-Goodall, an experienced writer, editor and creative writing educator.
 Committed to providing emerging writers with an opportunity to have their work published on a global scale, Eileen aims to distribute practical information and tips that will help writers grow.
 As an award-winning writer of fiction and non-fiction, Eileen’s work has been published in many literary journals and magazines.
 Eileen holds a Doctorate of Creative Arts, which she earned at the University of the Sunshine Coast, Australia.
 Her novella The Sherbrooke Brothers was released in February 2017.
-She is presently working on a second novella, as well as a collection of short stories.
+You can purchase The Sherbrooke Brothers from The Book Depository, Amazon, Booktopia and fine book stores.

 A co-judge of the Field of Words writing competitions is Shastra Deo.
 Born in Fiji and raised in Melbourne, Shastra is now based in Brisbane.
 She holds a Bachelor of Creative Arts in Writing and English Literature, First Class Honours and a University Medal in Creative Writing, and a Master of Arts in Writing, Editing and Publishing from The University of Queensland.
 Her work has appeared in Peril, Uneven Floor, Wildness, and elsewhere.
 She is the recipient of the 2016 Arts Queensland Thomas Shapcott Poetry Prize.
-Her debut collection, The Agonist, was released UQP in August 2017.
+Her debut poetry collection, The Agonist, was released in August 2017.
 You can purchase The Agonist from UQP, QBD, Booktopia, Dymocks, and The Book Depository.

 Fernanda Dahlstrom ~ Field of Words Co-Judge and Editor